developersharif/break-timer/README.md

 # break-timer

-A simply python script which reminds you to take a break while working.
+A Simple python script that reminds you to take a break while working.

 ## Screenshots